 Of course though, if you’re “moochdocking” on private property—AKA staying in a family member or friend’s driveaway, for instance, this is a totally legal.

 Dry camping is fun and affordable… but if you’re not careful, it can also be a little scary, particularly if you’re alone.
 It’s all about keeping your wits about you — and taking a few precautionary steps.
 For example:

 - If you’re totally alone at your campsite, avoid leaving your RV for long periods of time.

 - Don’t leave valuable items in your camper at all, or if you must, hide them well and make sure they’re not visible from the window.

 - If camping alone, consider leaving two pairs of shoes outside of your camper door to indicate that more than one person is living there (even if they’re not).

 - Consider caravaning or traveling in groups whenever possible.

 Are You Ready for the Freedom of Dry Camping?

-Hopefully these dry camping tips will give you the know how and confidence to break away from the campground and experience true freedom.
+Hopefully, these dry camping tips will give you the confidence to break away from the campground and experience true freedom.
 Happy dry camping!

 This post contains affiliate links.
 RVshare may receive compensation if you make a purchase after clicking on a product link.